 - Place and ligate archwire.

 - Remove excess cement with an ultrasonic scaler from supragingival surfaces of teeth undergoing orthodontic treatment.

 Click here for the Registration Form for the Orthodontic Assistant (OA) Permit Course

-Click here for the Class Schedule
+Click here for the Class Schedule of dates and location

 What are the Course Prerequisites?